Boris Kamkov

-Boris Davidovich Kamkov (Бори́с Дави́дович Камко́в; June 3, 1885 – August 29, 1938) was a Russian revolutionary, a leader of the Left Socialist-Revolutionaries and a member of the Council of People's Commissars.
+Boris Davidovich Kamkov (Бори́с Дави́дович Камко́в; June 3, 1885 – August 29, 1938) was a Russian revolutionary, a leader of the Left Socialist-Revolutionaries, and a member of the Council of People's Commissars.
 He was killed during the Great Purge.

 Early years

 Boris Davidovich Kats, who became known under the name 'Kamkov', was born on June 3, 1885 (O.S.) in Kobylnia, a village in Bessarabia Governorate.
-His father was a doctor.
+He was of a Jewish family and his father was a doctor.
 As a youth he became involved in radical politics and joined the Socialist-Revolutionary Party (PSR), becoming a member of its 'Combat Organisation' in 1904.
 He participated in the abortive Revolution of 1905, was arrested and banished to Turukhansk.
 In 1907, Kamkov escaped and went into exile abroad, living mostly in Germany, France and Sweden.
 He contributed to various SR publications and studied law at Heidelberg University, graduating in 1911.

 World War I and February Revolution

 During World War I, Kamkov took an Internationalist position.
 He belonged to the Parisian SR group 'Life' and supported the Zimmerwald Conference.
 Kamkov was also involved in organising aid to Russian prisoners of war, using the opportunity to distribute revolutionary propaganda.